PatrickBaus/tinkerforge_async/README.md

  - Replaced all constants used by Enums and enforced them use using assertions.
 This will allow beginners to spot their mistakes earlier and make the code more readable, including any debug output statements.
  - Moved from base58 encoded uids to integers
  - Moved from callbacks to queues in an attempt to keep users out of the callback hell.
 It makes the code style more readable when using the *await* syntax anyway.
+ - Payloads will now be decoded by the Device object and not by the ip_connection any more.
+This makes the code a lot more readable.
+To do so, the payload and decoded header will be handed to the device.
+It will then decode it if possible and pass it on the queue.
+ - If physical quantities are measured we will now return standard SI units, not some unexpected stuff like centi°C (Temperature Bricklet).
+To preserve the precision the Decimal package is used.

 ### [IP Connection](https://www.tinkerforge.com/de/doc/Software/IPConnection_Python.html#api)